Sensor Scheduling Design for Complex Networks under a Distributed State Estimation Framework: Preliminaries and Problem Formulation

-\begin{remark} { Compared to the strategy of transmitting raw measurements, the strategy of performing distributed estimation in advance by smart sensors and then transmitting state estimates to nodes is more preferable, since the loss of transmitted measurements in the former strategy will have an unerasable effect on the estimation performance at future steps while the loss of transmitted state estimates in the latter strategy will not be so, as soon as the future state estimate is received.
+where $h = i$ or $j$, $ l=k-\tau_{k,i}+1, \ \ldots, \ k-1, \ k $, and $P_{h}$ and $P_{l,h}$ are defined the same with $P_{i}$ and $P_{k,i}$, respectively. \begin{remark} Compared to the strategy of transmitting raw measurements, the strategy of performing distributed estimation in advance by smart sensors and then transmitting state estimates to nodes is more preferable, since the loss of transmitted measurements in the former strategy will have an unerasable effect on the estimation performance at future steps while the loss of transmitted state estimates in the latter strategy will not be so, as soon as the future state estimate is received.
 Actually, the latter strategy has been widely adopted in existing works on sensor scheduling for a single system or multiple independent systems \cite{shi2012scheduling,han2017optimal,wu2020Optimal1}.
-Here, this idea is extended to complex networks. } \end{remark}
+Here, this idea is extended to complex networks. \end{remark}

 Now, the focus is on the overall system performance under a scheduling policy $\Xi = \{\alpha_{k,i}\}$, $i=1, \ \ldots, \ N, \ k=1, \ \ldots,$ which is defined as an expected average cost